-In this post, sharing small note on one of the internal architecture thing of PostgreSQL.
+In this post, sharing a small note on one of the internal architecture things of PostgreSQL.

-Each Table and Index has a FSM which used to keep track of available space in the relation.
+Each Table and Index has an FSM which used to keep track of available space in the relation.

-It is stored all free space related information in a alongside of main relation and that relation starts with the filenode number plus the suffix _fsm.
+It stores all free space related information in an alongside primary relation and that relation starts with the file node number plus the suffix _fsm.

-If you do not know about the MVCC (Multiversion Concurrency Control), please visit below article.
+If you do not know about the MVCC (Multiversion Concurrency Control), please visit below an article.